tylerhiggins/Regex/README.md

 ## How to build
 1) Use the commmand 'make' to build the java classes in Higgins_Regex directory.
-2) To run, use the command 'make run'
+2) To run, use the command 'make run'.

 ## Files: